mgcarofano/recsys-intelligent_web-2025/README.md

 ```

-This command will fetch all necessary Dart packages defined in the ==pubspec.yaml== file.
+This command will fetch all necessary Dart packages defined in the `pubspec.yaml` file.

-After installing both sets of dependencies, the system will be ready to run.

 ### References
 - [MovieLens Small Dataset](https://grouplens.org/datasets/movielens/)